Currently Enrolling Trials

 In February 2002, the tablet formulation of the drug was approved.
 It is now possible, instead of taking three 200 mg capsules once-daily, to take a single 600 mg tablet once-daily.
 Sustiva is listed by United States Department of Health and Human Services as the only non-nucleoside reverse transcriptase inhibitor "strongly recommended" for use in combination with nucleoside reverse transciptase inhibitors for HIV treatment.

-Close to one million Americans are now infected with HIV, the virus that causes acquired immunodeficiency syndrome (AIDS).
+Close to 1 million Americans are now infected with HIV, the virus that causes acquired immunodeficiency syndrome (AIDS).
 Each year only a little over one third of those infected receive anti-HIV treatments regimens.
-Most of those that do get treatment are forced to take numerous pills, often through out the day.
+Most of those that do get treatment are forced to take numerous pills, often throughout the day.
 Innovations in drug formulations, such as single once-daily doses of Sustiva, can help simplify daily dosing regimens.

 The approval of Sustiva 600 mg tablets is supported by two studies conducted in 1,462 HIV infected subjects.
 Both compared Sustiva, in combination with other anti-retroviral agents, to other anti-retroviral drug combinations.
 The regimens that included Sustiva 600 mg tablets elicited comparable and superior increases in CD4 cell counts from baseline to post-treatment.